rubenhortas/python_examples/README.md

     # Use this function to check code quality.
     # Code quality is defined by the following parameters:
     # - The code follows naming conventions
-    # - The code it's easy to understand
+    # - The code is easy to understand
     # - ...
     def check_code_quality(code):
     ```